adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #140 Trying really hard to get back into the grove of thinks.
 Maybe tomorrow.

 #141 Wasn't able to get anything done yesterday.
 Will give it another go tomorrow.

+#142 Went for vacation up north for the weekend.
+Will try to get some stuff done in the morning.